filecoin-project/specs/src/algorithms/crypto/signatures.md

   the signature is always the same.
 That feature removes an important security weakness of most randomized signature schemes: signer must never re-use the same randomness twice otherwise this reveals its private key.
-As well, deterministic signature are ideal candidate to reduce the attack surface in terms of grinding, which is a real concern in recent proof of stake systems.
+As well, deterministic signatures are an ideal candidate to reduce the attack surface in terms of grinding, which is a real concern in recent proof of stake systems.
 - BLS signatures are aggregatable: one can aggregate signatures from different signers into one single signature.
-That feature allows to drastically save space on the blockchain, especially when aggregating user transactions.
+This feature enables drastically saving space on the blockchain, especially when aggregating user transactions.

-**Aggregation Functionality**: The aggregation functionality is commutative and associative, enabling to perform *partial* aggregation.
+**Aggregation Functionality**: The aggregation functionality is commutative and associative, enabling *partial* aggregation.
 For example, given `(PK1, sig1), (PK2, sig2), (PK3, sig3)`, one can first aggregate `(PK12 = PK1 +
 PK2, sig12 = sig1 + sig2)` then aggregate with the third tuple to produce
 `(PK123 = PK12 + PK3, sig123 = sig12 + sig3)`.